Expert Support for the Whole Child

 We Care about Families

 ChildServe provides feedback, guidance, and resources to help parents and educators understand a child’s condition.
 Our social workers coordinate services for children who are new to ChildServe and for those already receiving support through ChildServe’s other programs.
 We help families transition to any other community resources that may be needed.
 We also recognize that keeping parents healthy and well is key to helping kids with special healthcare needs live a great life.
-Parents and guardians of children who receive care at ChildServe are eligible for Mental Health Therapy.
+Parents, guardians and siblings of children who receive care at ChildServe are eligible for Mental Health Therapy.

 Our Team of Specialists